 UF1-1: Designated Limited Area for Rural Development.
-Designate areas of existing rural development and limited areas for new rural development as they relate to future potential expansion for the City.
-A fundamental objective is for new development to occur within an urbanized area. limiting impacts to rural uses and providing urban infrastructure and services that support a compact and efficient development pattern for urban services.
+Designate areas of existing rural development and limited areas for new rural development as they relate to future potential expansion for the city.
+A fundamental objective is for new development to occur within an urbanized area of the city after its annexation, limiting impacts to rural uses and providing urban infrastructure and services that support a compact and efficient development pattern for urban services.